 Plus, Indian recipes tend to use a wide variety of flavorful and medicinal spices, including turmeric, cumin, and coriander (you can learn about spices in my Guide to Spices and Superfoods, a bonus for purchasing The Real Food Grocery Guide).

 Chana masala, a chickpea dish, ginger cauliflower, and a sauteed bhindi (okra) dish are all coming your way, soon!

 Deepening Yoga Practice

 I spent July in LA, where I became quasi-addicted to yoga.
-I have always dabbled in it over the years, since college actually, but I’ve never really found a class or teacher I truly enjoyed, until I took class at Power Yoga in Santa Monica.
+I have always dabbled in it over the years, since college actually, but I’ve never really found a class or teacher I truly enjoyed until I took a class at Power Yoga in Santa Monica.

 I literally felt high after the first class, which got me going back daily, for sometimes 2 hours of class.
 I never once looked at the clock during the class, and I just felt amazing all day after.
 I kept up my practice in Dubai (although it wasn’t quite the same!)…and finally taught myself how to headstand again, which I am super excited about (I want to do it everywhere and all the time now).

 If anyone knows of an incredible yoga class/teacher in NY please put them in the comments below!

 Pit Stop To Eat Our Way Through LA